-"I feel that if I don't pursue it at least to a moderate or shallow professional level, Lifelong goal ...
-Sam Loy-Wilson in the ring (above) and him (left).
+"I feel that if I don't pursue it at least to a moderate or shallow professional level,

 I am not giving it enough energy or dedication."

 Meanwhile, his passion for art keeps him grounded.
 "It's a case of balancing out my aggressive side and my creative side," he said.
 "It's well documented that many boxers, even in recent times, have had that creative side to them.
 I'm in the happy position that early in my life I have found two things that I love doing, and I can do them together."